aenrichus/tensorflow_LD/README.md

 # tensorflow_LD

 This project is an attempt to replicate a paper that used convolutional neural networks to replicate the performance of baboons in a lexical decision task [1].
 The network takes an image of a string of characters as input and makes a binary decision about whether the string constitutes a word.
+Also included is the code used to generate and load images of text from a list of words.

 Differences between this model and that used in the paper include: